siobhanlgorman/favoureats/README.md

 # Favoureats - Tried and Tested Recipes
 ## UX
 ### Strategy
 #### Agile
 The Agile methodology was used to plan the project.
 Github was used as the tool to demonstrate this.
+1. Projects were used to divide the project into three iterations with a simple Kanban board.
+2. Milestones were used to create Epics with a custom template
+3. Issues were used to create User Stories with a custom template.
+Eash user story is clearly described with a title, statement, acceptance criteria and tasks

+Each user story was linked to an Epic and placed within one of three Iterations.
+The user stories were labelled 'must do' 'could do' and 'should do' in order to prioritise the work.
+As work on a user story was begun the story was moved from the 'to do' column of the board to the 'In progress' column.
+When work on the story was complete the user story was moved into the 'done' column.

 However Github is not the ideal tool to adequately link Iterations - Epics - User Stories.
 Although I linked User Stories (Issues) to Epics (Milestones) and placed these in Iterations (Milestones), Epics did not automatically show the % progress to completion once user stories were moved in the kanban board.
-It also proved difficult with this developer's level of competence and the short time frame allowed, to accurately itemise all tasks in a user story in advance of implementation.
+It was also difficult given the tight time frame and developer's level of knowledge to accurately plan out the content of each user story in advance.
 As a result some user stories were updated during the course of implementation.

 #### Project Goal
 The goal of the project is to create a recipe website with tried and tested recipes for both family meals and dinner parties.
-Inspiration for the site came from my book club group who requested a place to store the recipes for the lovely dinners provided at their regular meetings.
-This idea was expanded to appeal more broadly to general users looking for good recipes and a means to store, edit and delete their own favourite recipes.
+Inspiration for the site came from the developer's book club group who requested a place to store the recipes for the lovely dinners provided at their regular meetings.
+The developer's family also wanted a means to access family favourite recipes so the project was expanded to appeal more broadly to general users looking for good recipes and a means to store, edit and delete their own favourite recipes.
+The target user is someone:
+* who wants to find recipes to use to cook for the family or friends
+* who wants to store their own favourite recipes in one place
+* who wants to share their favourite recipes

 ### Epics and User Stories
+There are 11 Epics and 20 User Stories.
+The User Stories are numbered so can be easily tracked.
+However during the planning stage as the stories were being amended their id numbers(#) are no longer in sequence.
 #### Epic: Set up admin page for admin to manage recipe posts, reviews and site users
 #### User Stories:
-  * As a site admin I can CRUD draft recipe posts so that I can complete the recipes later (must-have / complete)
+  * As a site admin I can CRUD draft recipe posts so that I can complete the recipes later (must-have / complete)(#8)
-  * As a Site Admin I can CRUD recipes so that I can manage my site content (must-have / complete)
+  * As a Site Admin I can CRUD recipes so that I can manage my site content (must-have / complete)(#9)
-  * As a site admin I can approve reviews so that I can filter out inappropriate content (must-have / complete)
+  * As a site admin I can approve reviews so that I can filter out inappropriate content (must-have / complete)(#10)
-  * As an admin I can view the number of likes on a recipe post so that I can know which are the most popular
+  * As an admin I can view the number of favourites on a recipe post so that I can know which are the most popular(#28)
-  * As an admin I can view reviews of a recipe post so that I can read the commentary on a recipe
+  * As an admin I can view reviews of a recipe post so that I can read the commentary on a recipe(#29)
-  * As an admin I can create reviews of recipe posts so that I can generate discussion on recipe posts
+  * As an admin I can create reviews of recipe posts so that I can generate discussion on recipe posts(#31)

 #### Epic: Enable users to register on the site to access full features
 #### User Stories:
-  * As a user I can register an account so that I can access the full range of features on the site (must-have / complete)
+  * As a user I can register an account so that I can access the full range of features on the site (must-have / complete)(#18)
-#### Epic: Enable users to login/logout on the site to access full features
-#### User Stories:
-  * As a registered user I can login and logout of the site so that I can access my content (must-have / complete)
+  * As a registered user I can login and logout of the site so that I can access my content (must-have / complete)(#19)
-#### Epic: Enable registered users to review recipe posts
-#### User Stories:
-  * As a registered user I can click on a post in the recipe list so that I open the full recipe post (must-have / complete)
 #### Epic: Create landing page to attract users to the site
 #### User Stories:
-  * As a user I can view a snapshot of the site on the landing page so that know what the site's purpose is
+  * As a user I can view a snapshot of the site on the landing page so that know what the site's purpose is (must-have/complete)(#24)
-#### Epic: Enable registered users to read full recipe posts and reviews
-#### User Stories:
-  * As a registered user I can click on a post in the recipe list so that I open the full recipe post
 #### Epic: Enable registered users to CRUD their own recipes
 #### User Stories:
-  * As a registered user I can CRUD my own recipes so that I can manage my own content (should-have / complete)
+  * As a registered user I can CRUD my own recipes so that I can manage my own content (should-have / complete)(#12)
 #### Epic: Create recipe list page to showcase content to users
 #### User Stories:
-  * As a user I can view a list of recipes so that I can see what I would like to select if registered (must-have / complete)
+  * As a user I can view a list of recipes so that I can see what I would like to select if registered (must-have / complete)(#15)
-#### Epic: Enable registered users to search through their own recipes to enhance UX
+#### Epic: Enable registered users to search through the recipes to enhance UX
 #### User Stories:
-  * As a user I can search my own recipe posts by title so that easily find a recipe (should-have / complete)
+  * As a user I can search my own recipe posts by title and ingredient so that easily find a recipe (should-have / complete)(#23)
-  * As a user I can search recipes by ingredient so that I can easily find a recipe that I want to use (could-have / future features)
+  * As a user I can search through the recipe list page by title and ingredient so that I can easily find a recipe (should-have / complete) (25)
 #### Epic: Enable registered users to interact with recipe posts to enhance UX
 #### User Stories:
+  * As a registered user I can click on a post in the recipe list so that I open the full recipe post (must-have / complete)(#20)
-  * As a registered user I can favorite/unfavorite recipes so that I can interact with the site content (must-have / complete)
+  * As a registered user I can favorite/unfavorite recipes so that I can interact with the site content (must-have / complete)(#11)
-  * As a logged-in user I can review a recipe so that I can interact with the site (must-have / complete)
+  * As a logged-in user I can review a recipe so that I can interact with the site (must-have / complete)(#32)
 #### Epic: Enable users to filter recipe posts to enhance UX
 #### User Stories:
-  * As a user I can search recipes by ingredient so that I can easily find a recipe that I want to use (could-have / future feature)
+  * As a user I can filter all recipes by ingredient/favourite so that I can easily sort the recipes (could-have / future feature)(#22)
-  * As a registered user I can filter favourite recipes to a list so that I can find all my favourites easily (should-have / future feature)
 #### Epic: Create recipe list page to showcase content to users
 #### User Stories:
-  * As a user I can view a paginated list of recipes so that I can easily move through the list of recipes (could-have / future feature)
+  * As a user I can view a paginated list of recipes so that I can easily move through the list of recipes (could-have / future feature)(#33)
 #### Epic: Enable users to sign-in/register with Google/Facebook account
 #### User Stories:
-  * As a user I can register an account with social networks so that I can streamline my accounts (could-have / future feature)
+  * As a user I can register an account with social networks so that I can streamline my accounts (could-have / future feature)(#30)
 #### Epic: Enable users to CRUD own reviews
 #### User Stories:
-  * As a registered user I can create/read/update/delete my own review posts so that I can manage my own content (should-have / complete)
+  * As a registered user I can create/read/update/delete my own review posts so that I can manage my own content (should-have / complete)(#17)

-## Scope
+### Scope
   * The scope of the project was large at the planning stage and during the course of implementation the scope was narrowed in order to meet the project's hard deadline.

-## Structure
+### Structure
 ### Existing Features
 #### All Pages
 ?????????
 Screenshots here same as for user story testing?????